runyanjake/olomana/README.md

 sudo ufw allow 22
 sudo ufw reload
 ```

+##### Client Setup
+If a client will be connecting to this server and you're configuring it now, follow the next steps to configure that client.
 On the client, generate a new SSH key
 ```
 ssh-keygen -t rsa -C "your-email@example.com"